ProjectLibertyLabs/social-app-template/README.md

 ### Prerequisites

 In order to run this project you need to become a provider.
-To do so, visit our [Provider Dashboard](https://provider.frequency.xyz/)!
+To do so, visit the [Provider Dashboard](https://provider.frequency.xyz/)!

 ### Setup